Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 **Image trigger POI:**
 * Once the app detects a trigger image, the POI is shown **positioned relative to that image.**
 * By default the POI will **persist on the image forever,** as long as that layer is open.
 If you look away from the trigger image and then look back, it will still be there.
 * This is useful if you have an **exhibition in a gallery or on the street** with different trigger images physically spaced apart.
-You have one POI for each trigger image and can go from image to another, trigger the AR experience for each image, and go back and forth between all the images without having to close the layer.
+You have one POI for each trigger image and can go back and forth between all the images without having to close the layer.
 * If however you have a **book** of trigger images or a **slide show on a monitor,** the trigger images are all at the same physical location.
 You want to turn the pages or switch between images in the slide show, and the POIs should change everytime the image changes.
 * **ImageTrigger: Tracking Timeout**
   * With the **TrackingTimeout,** you can set the number of milliseconds a POI will persist after you no longer see the trigger image.